DPDK/dpdk/doc/guides/nics/enic.rst

     - *Note*: Since the introduction of Rx scatter, for performance reasons, this PMD uses two RQs on the vNIC per receive queue in DPDK.
-One RQ holds descriptors for the start of a packet the second RQ holds the descriptors for the rest of the fragments of a packet.
+One RQ holds descriptors for the start of a packet, and the second RQ holds the descriptors for the rest of the fragments of a packet.
 This means that the nb_rx_desc parameter to rte_eth_rx_queue_setup() can be a greater than 4096.
 The exact